 About Canberra

-- The OECD has ranked Canberra the most liveable region in the world .
+- Liveability: The OECD has ranked Canberra as the most liveable region in the world.

-- Located 282 kilometres from Sydney and is 150 kilometres inland from the east coast.
+- Canberra is located 282 kilometres from Sydney and is 150 kilometres inland from the east coast.

-- Boasts clean air, blue skies and is referred to as "The Bush Capital" because of the natural landscape with open spaces, parks and lots of native vegetation.
+- Boasts clean air, blue skies and is referred to as "The Bush Capital" because of the natural landscape with open spaces, parks and expansive native vegetation.

 Food

-Canberra has some of Australia's most renowned national attractions including world-class cultural institutions.
+Canberra is home to some of Australia's most renowned national attractions including world-class cultural institutions.
 Some of these include:

 - The Australian Institute of Sport (AIS)